Muhammadbinwaseem/Movie-Recommendation-data/README.md

 i used similarity of the cosine to find similarity. and used score reason it is independent magnititude and also relatively very easy or fast to calculate.

+## Graphs:

+This graps shows that mostly which movies are sell so they shows how judge that movies rating.

 ## Time To Make A Recommendation

 ## Steps